davidtheclark/jquery.cssAnimateAuto/README.md

 # jquery.cssAnimateAuto

-A jQuery plugin that *uses CSS transitions* to animate an element's height or width to `auto`.
+A jQuery plugin that *uses CSS transitions* to animate an element's height or width to or from `auto`.

 ## Installation